 Growth Mixture Models: A Structural Equation Modeling Approach (Chapel Hill, NC)

-- Sarah Mustillo, Purdue University
+- Sarah Mustillo, University of Notre Dame

 The Growth Mixture Model (GMM) is an extension of the Latent Growth Curve Model (LGCM) that identifies distinct subgroups of growth trajectories and allows individuals to vary around subgroup-specific mean trajectories.
 Conventional growth modeling estimates a single mean intercept and slope for each individual and variance parameters around the mean intercept and slope.
 The GMM relaxes the assumption that all individuals are drawn from a single population with common parameters by using latent trajectory classes, resulting in separate intercepts, slopes, and variance parameters for each subgroup.